A QoS-Aware Uplink Spectrum and Power Allocation with Link Adaptation for Vehicular Communications in 5G networks: System Model

 \subsection{Problem Formulation for Shared mode}

-In this section, we explain the problem formulation for the shared mode of resource allocation.
-As mentioned earlier we have studied the resource allocation - of \acp{CUE}, \acp{VUE}, and \acp{BUE} - under the mixed numerology frame structure of 5G \ac{NR} networks.
-We have two objectives - 1) to find the optimal resource allocation of \acp{CUE} which maximizes the sum-rate of the \acp{CUE}, and 2) to find the optimal pairing between the \acp{CUE}-\acp{VUE} for sharing the resources assigned to the \acp{CUE} in step-1.
-The pairs are selected in such a way that the sum-rate of the \acp{CUE} is maximized while the delay and rate constraints of the \ac{CUE}, and the delay and coverage probability constraints of the \ac{VUE} in the pair are satisfied.
-An effect of maximizing the sum-rate of the \acp{CUE} is maximizing the number of \acp{CUE} supported.
-So the optimization problem is:
+This section explains the problem formulation for the shared resource allocation mode.
+We aim to find a) the optimal resource allocation of \acp{CUE}, and 2) the optimal pairing between \acp{CUE}-\acp{VUE} such that the sum rate of the \acp{CUE} is maximized.
+At the same time, the delay and rate constraints of \acp{CUE} and the delay and coverage probability constraints of \acp{VUE} should be satisfied.
+We denote the transmission rate of \ac{CUE}-$c$ in \ac{RB}-$n$ is $R_c^n$, which can be obtained from Table \ref{tab:MCS}.
+So, the optimization problem is:

 s.t.